 - Real wood is elegant and durable.
-The material will remain strong for years to come and can handle a good deal of rough handling, which makes them an ideal option for closets that hold a lot of storage space.
+The material will remain strong for years to come and can handle a good deal of rough handling, which makes them an ideal option for closets doors that hold a lot of storage space.

 - Consider this option if you have shelves inside your closet or use it to store exercise equipment, for example.